voila-dashboards/voila/docs/source/customize.rst

    voila <path-to-notebook> --template=gridstack

-Or by passing in the query parameter ``voila-template``, e.g. a URL like ``http://localhost:8867/voila/render/query-strings.ipynb?voila-template=material`` (Note that this requires installing voila-material).
+Or by passing in the query parameter ``template``, e.g. a URL like ``http://localhost:8867/voila/render/query-strings.ipynb?template=material`` (Note that this requires installing voila-material).

 The template can also set in the notebook metadata, under ``metadata/voila/template`` by editing the notebook file manually, or using the metadata editor in for instance the classical notebook